juftin/homelab/README.md

   It includes services like [ChatGPT Next Web] and [LibreOffice Online] that don't fit into the other profiles.
 These services are great for improving your productivity and adding some fun to your homelab.
+- **`llm`**: The `llm` profile is disabled by default.
+  It includes services like [ChatGPT Next Web] that allow you to run a local instance of ChatGPT and other LLMs.
+This profile is perfect for those who want to experiment with LLMs and AI in their homelab.

 ## How does it work?